– Reviewed by Sally Jack–

 Lydia clearly relishes performing ‘I Shall Say’, a call to celebrate language rather than fear it as she fully embraces ‘cock’ words.

-Lydia’s strength as a poet and performer is her knack for not using obvious words or images, but they are the right words.
+Lydia’s strength as a poet and performer is her knack for not using obvious words or images, but they are always the right words.
 Her poem including experiences whilst breastfeeding, for example (not in the original collection): feeling the ‘shudder’ as her baby starts to feed sounds odd, but is exactly how I remember it.
 Punning and playing with language, the themes of Lydia’s poetry nag at you long after the performance, often quirky and humorous:

 Keep my gherkins under wraps …